TheeSweeney/blockchainNinja/sdk-and-chaincode/labs/1-SDK.md

 > Bonus: check out the config files to see how much the SDK can actually take in.
 This makes our lives a lot easier!

 ## Create query function
-+ Add getMarblesByRange as the functionName for your query in the `app.ts` file (see `chaincode/marbles_chaincode.js` for all the queries).
++ In `app.ts`, on the bottom of the 'start' function, add a query using getMarblesByRange as the functionName and an empty array for the arguments (see `chaincode/javascript/marbles_chaincode.js` for all the queries).
+Assign the result to a new variable called _payload_.

-> You can find the query function with its parameters in `chaincode.ts`
+> You can find the query function with its parameters in `chaincode-wrapper.ts`

+If you run it like this, you will see an error that the getMarblesByRange function expects two parameters.
+If you look at the chaincode (`chaincode/javascript/marbles_chaincode.js`) you'll see that these parameters are used to do a stub.getStateByRange.

+> GetStateByRange expects two parameters, the start key and the end key.
+If you provide two empty strings, it will return all objects.

+Use two empty strings as the arguments to the function.

 + Run the application.
 It should show an empty array in the dev-Org2MSP container since no marble is added.
 You can view the logs in the dev-Org1MSP container in ___Kitematic___.

-Also view the logs in console by adding:
+Also view the query result in the console by adding:

     console.log(payload);

-to `app.ts`.

-*If you replace getMarblesByRange by readMarble with a specific marble name, you should get an error instead of an empty array since no Marble with this name exists*
+*If you replace _getMarblesByRange_ by _readMarble_ with a specific marble name, you should get an error instead of an empty array since no Marble with this name exists*

-> CouchDB is a database management system.
-It speaks JSON natively and supports binary for all your data storage needs.
-It's good for chaincode because it provides query functionality and makes it easier to do analytics.

 ## Create invoke function
-+ To be able to retrieve a marble, a Marble first needs to be added to state.
++ To be able to retrieve a marble, a marble first needs to be added to state.
 This can be done with an invoke.

 > You can find the place where we call the invoke function in `chaincode-wrapper.ts`.
 It is similar to your previously used query function.